To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Introduction

-This Letter develops a criterion for bubble detachment after coalescence, incorporating material properties (density $\rho$, viscosity $\mu$, surface tension $\sigma$, equilibrium contact angle $\theta_\text{eq}$), and geometric parameters (bubble radius $R$, and contact patch radius $R_{\text{cont}}$).
-Through high-speed imaging experiments and accompanying direct numerical simulations, we demonstrate that coalescence outcomes are primarily governed by the balance between available surface energy $\Delta G$, adhesion energy $W_{a}$, and viscous dissipation $W_\mu$--a principle applicable across various configurations.
-Using a transparent electrode reveals, for the first time, contact line motion during bubble coalescence over an electrode, enabling a comprehensive global energy balance analysis.
+In this paper, we address these open questions and develop a criterion for bubble detachment after coalescence, incorporating material properties (density $\rho$, viscosity $\mu$, surface tension $\sigma$, equilibrium contact angle $\theta_\text{eq}$), and geometric parameters (bubble radius $R$, and contact patch radius $R_{\text{cont}}$).
+Through experiments and accompanying direct numerical simulations, we demonstrate that coalescence outcomes are primarily governed by the balance between available surface energy $\Delta G$, adhesion energy $W_{a}$, and viscous dissipation $W_\mu$.
+Using a transparent electrode reveals, for the first time, contact line motion during bubble coalescence, enabling a comprehensive energy balance analysis.